Any Good Doctrine in the

 (8) "We believed in the repentance for sins."

 The truth: HWA taught that repentance meant to beat ourselves down; to see our entire human nature as "filthy, rotten, vile; selfish and worthless."
 (Read some HWA quotes on repentance.)
 He taught repentance would result in going "God's Way" (i. e., keeping the Law) which actually meant to obey all of HWA's teachings, lest one never obtain eternal salvation.
 This is not the meaning of repentance.
 The Greek word metanoia, which is translated repentance in our English Bibles, means "a change of mind."
-The sin question is over as Christ died for all our sins.
+The sin question is now over as Christ died for all our sins-- past present and future.

 (9) "We believed in the fellowship of believers."